Woodruff Place, Indianapolis

-Woodruff Place is a neighborhood in Indianapolis located about a mile east of Downtown Indianapolis.
+Woodruff Place is a neighborhood in Indianapolis, Indiana, located about a mile east of downtown Indianapolis.
 It was established in the 1870s by developer James O. Woodruff as an early suburb of Indianapolis.
 Woodruff Place's boundaries are: 10th Street on the north, Woodruff Place West Drive on the west, Michigan Street on the south, and Woodruff Place East Drive on the east.
-This community was an independent municipality and maintained autonomy, even as the City of Indianapolis grew and expanded around the neighborhood, enclosing the community well within the city limits.
-Woodruff Place was incorporated in 1876 and remained an independent town until 1962 when it became one of the final municipalities to be annexed by the City of Indianapolis prior to the merger of city and county governments in 1969.
+Woodruff Place was incorporated in 1876 and remained an independent town even as the city of Indianapolis grew and expanded around it, enclosing the community well within the city limits.
+In 1962, it became one of the final municipalities to be annexed by the city of Indianapolis prior to the merger of city and county governments under Unigov in 1969.